rdyar/rdyar.github.io/_posts/2016-08-30-SOS-project-notes.md

 top - shows list of processes
 shift + m sort top by mem usage

-show list of all processes sorted by RSS memory usage: ps aux --sort -rss
+show list of all processes sorted by RSS memory usage:
+ps aux --sort -rss

+kill process id and hopefully restart it:
+sudo kill -HUP <pid>

 ### Ubuntu and Vi